Pattern statistics in faro words and permutations: Patterns in faro words

-This order relation endows the set $\LAT_k$ with a distributive lattice structure, which we call \emph{faro lattice}.
+\end{rem} This order relation endows the set $\LAT_k$ with a poset structure, which we call \emph{faro poset}.
 See Figure~\ref{jl} for an illustration of the Hasse diagram of $(\LAT_k,\preceq)$.

 A \emph{multichain} in a poset is a chain, i.e. \emph{a totally ordered subset}, with repetitions allowed.
-Due to the structure of the faro lattice, we easily deduce the following remarks.
+Due to the simple structure of the faro poset, we easily deduce the following remarks.